Afinitor (Everolimus)

 Storage

-Store Afinitor below 30°C in the original packaging.
-Keep it in a cool, dry place away from moisture, heat, or sunlight.
-Do not store in the bathroom, near a sink, in the car, or on window sills.
-Keep tablets in original packet and foils until time to take them.
+Store Afinitor below 30°C in its original packaging, in a cool, dry place away from moisture, heat, and sunlight.
 Keep out of reach of children.

 Overdose Information